 Modification of Parenting Plans

-At Martin Heller Potempa & Sheppard, PLLC, we get asked this question often.
+“What happens when circumstances change, and my parenting plan is no longer workable for my child and my ex?”
+At MHPS Law, we get asked this question often.
+Modifying parenting plans can be complex, and require a careful consideration of the facts.
 Our experienced child custody lawyers provide high-quality legal services to those who need assistance with child custody and visitation schedules in Tennessee.

 Parenting Plans in Tennessee: What You Should Know

-If you’re going through a divorce and children are involved, Tennessee law requires you to create a parenting plan.
+If you’re going through a divorce and children are involved, Tennessee law requires you to reach an agreed parenting plan, or have the Court determine one for you.
 This legal document contains a child custody and support plan negotiated by the parents.
-It will lay out the child custody arrangement, the parent visitation schedule, and parenting time for holidays and school breaks.
+It will lay out the child custody arrangement, the residential parenting schedule, and parenting time for holidays and school breaks.

 When the court is determining a permanent parenting plan, it considers all relevant factors in its decisions which include: